-The Personal Support Worker in Ontario provides a range of health care services in a variety of settings: long-term care facilities; agencies in the community for home care providers; in adult day programs; supportive housing settings; group homes; hospitals; educational facilities; and many other settings.
+The Personal Support Worker (PSW) in Ontario provides a range of health care services in a variety of settings:

 The range of services provided by the Personal Support Workers depends upon the individual needs of each person they support.
-Services include:
+This may include Home Management, Personal Care, Family Responsibilities, and Social and Recreation Activities.

 Upon completion of the PSW Program, students will receive a certificate and pin that is recognized by all health care institutions.